10 Nonperishable Foods You Must Stock for a Power Outage Situation –

 8.)
 Granola Bars & Cereal Bars

-These are pretty self-explanatory.
+These are pretty self-explanatory and great foods to have in case of power outage.
 Many on the market are nothing more than a glorified candy bar where nutrition is concerned, but they do travel well, have a decent shelf life, and are affordable.
 Amazon actually has some nice variety packs.

 9.)
 Boxed “Milk”